 The only significant requirement for circuit design is that it must be closed-loop.
 Beyond that, the solver can handle any combination of valid nodes, paths, and elements.
 Only one (or zero) element is allowed on each path and the convention of positive current going from source node to target node is used.

-This sound foundation for defining and calculating circuit parameters, allows the engine to transport substances in a similarly generic fashion (see Drugs Methodology).
+This sound foundation for defining and calculating circuit parameters, allows the engine to transport substances in a similarly generic fashion (see Substance Transport Methodology).

 There are several assumptions made for the circuit math in general: